Browse Article by Topicstranslation multilanguage multilingual language transalte form language

 Related Forum Questions

-- How can I make Russian translation work?
+- How can I change the Form Warnings?

 The translation tool helps you reach a global audience much better, as your forms can cater to a multilingual audience.
 It will help your visitors control the language that your form reads in, bringing you higher conversion and satisfaction rates.